-Christo (who uses only his first name) is an “environmental artist.”
+Bulgarian-born Christo Javacheff, who uses only his first name, is an “environmental artist.”
 His large-scale projects have involved wrapping bridges and buildings, surrounding islands in Florida with pink floating plastic, filling New York’s Central Park with orange cloth “gates,” and building walls and structures out of oil barrels.
-Transience is an essential aspect of his art; after a few weeks he dismantles and recycles everything.
+Christo collaborated on these projects with his wife, Jeanne-Claude, until her death in 2009.

 Click on any picture to see a larger version